5 Healthy Cooking Swaps

 Dine: Sprouted + Milled Flaxseeds

 WHY?
 Flaxseeds are an excellent source of fibre, both soluble and insoluble.
 However, if you’re consuming your flaxseeds whole, your body is only reaping the benefits of the insoluble fibre.
 Left whole, flaxseeds pass through the body and digestive system without being digested, therefore you’re missing out on all of the wonderful benefits that these little seeds contain.
 By cold milling your flaxseeds, you’re essentially unlocking all of their benefits, including the protein, iron and omega-3 fatty acids found inside.
 Taking it one step further and sprouting the seeds before milling them allows your body to better absorb and digest all of those nutrients, which can often be difficult for your body to do - especially when it comes to seeds.
 Sprouted and milled flax seeds increase the bioavailability of the nutrients and won’t leave you bloated and uncomfortable, an issue that many people face when they consume seeds like flax and chia.
 Sprouted and milled flaxseeds can be easily incorporated into all of your favourite recipes and can even be used to make the perfect vegan ‘egg’ substitute!
-To learn more about the benefits of sprouting, check out our blog post here.

 It Won’t Be As Bad As When You Think They’re Chocolate Chips But They Turn Out To Be Raisins: